 You know when you grab on to a rope so it doesn’t slip out of your hand?
 When that loose rope escapes, the damage and pain you feel is just like what you’re doing to yourself now!

 This same thing is happening in your head.
 You’ve bound yourself to someone in a relationship that’s not providing you with any benefits.
 It’s not easy to release that bond, because sometimes you can be a bit masochistic and prefer to endure the excruciating pain that holding on is causing you.

-If you’re not sure whether to release the person or not, or if you know you need to let go but don’t feel ready or able, now is a good time to get it done once and for all.
+If you’re not sure whether to release the person or not, or if you know you need to let go but don’t feel ready or able to do it, now is a good time to get it done once and for all.

 The liberation you’ll feel is indescribable.
 You’ll be filled with inner peace.
 Now you’ll be able to see that your fears, insecurities, and low self-esteem have vanished because you allowed the other person to be completely in charge of your respect.

-But…will this make you happy?
-Being free will be a wonderful situation, but it might not make you happy at first – it hurts.
+But… will this make you happy?
+Being free will be a wonderful situation, but it might not make you happy at first; it hurts.
 Still, you can’t allow yourself to continue to die in their care, you have to break free.
-Only you are holding on to that pain – no one is forcing you, except you.
+Only you are holding on to that pain; no one is forcing you, except yourself.

 Yes, it’s hard to take that step, so if you don’t feel capable of it, seek help.
 Without help you might not have the courage to face this alone.